ZofiaSzczepaniak/ZofiaSzczepaniak/README.md

 👀 I'm a Big Data Analytics student.

+:black_nib: Recently been working on deepfake detection for my master's thesis.

 🌱 Working mostly with R, Python and C++.

 📫 U can reach me through email zosia.szczepaniak@outlook.com